andrewaddo/news-feed-handler/README.md

 **Important**:

+1. This option is selected (vs. jenkins, circle.ci) so it can be applied to other non-lambda workloads.
-1. Both CodeBuild's service role and CodePipeline's service role need to be configured as KMS key's users
+1. Both CodeBuild's service role and CodePipeline's service role need to be configured as KMS key's users.
-1. On the CICD account, following are required components
+1. On the CICD account, following are required components.
    * Roles for: CodePipeline, CodeBuild, CloudFormation (for Deploy stage), and Lambda function.
 CodePipeline's role must have policy allowing assuming roles in remote accounts.
-1. On remote accounts, following are required components
+1. On remote accounts, following are required components.
    * Account role that allows CICD account to assume necessary roles in remote account.
 This role must have
      * CloudFormation
      * iam:PassRole
      * Access to CICD's S3 artifact bucket
-   * Service role for the pipeline, in this case specifically for the deploy stage (cloudformation)
+   * Service role for the pipeline, in this case specifically for the deploy stage (cloudformation).
-   * Lambda role for the lambda function
+   * Lambda role for the lambda function.

 ## Notes